luqianhui/blog/_posts/2020-11-22-Questionnaire_1.md

 - Other applications:: Financial and logistical forecasting, text to speech, and much more...

 What was the name of the first device that was based on the principle of the artificial neuron?
+- the Mark I Perceptron

 Based on the book of the same name, what are the requirements for parallel distributed processing (PDP)?
+- A set of processing units
+- A state of activation
+- An output function for each unit
+- A pattern of connectivity among units
+- A propagation rule for propagating patterns of activities through the network of connectivities
+- An activation rule for combining the inputs impinging on a unit with the current state of that unit to produce an output for the unit
+- A learning rule whereby patterns of connectivity are modified by experience
+- An environment within which the system must operate

 What were the two theoretical misunderstandings that held back the field of neural networks?

 What is a GPU?
+- Graphics Processing Unit (GPU): Also known as a _graphics card_.
+A special kind of processor in your computer that can handle thousands of single tasks at the same time, especially designed for displaying 3D environments on a computer for playing games.
+These same basic tasks are very similar to what neural networks do, such that GPUs can run neural networks hundreds of times faster than regular CPUs.
+All modern computers contain a GPU, but few contain the right kind of GPU necessary for deep learning.

 Complete the Jupyter Notebook online appendix.